alexmingoia/purescript-pux/README.md

 <hr />

-Pux is a PureScript library for building purely functional type-safe web applications.
+Pux is a PureScript library for building web applications.
 Interactive UI is modeled as a single state transition function, `Event -> State -> (State, HTML)` which is run for every event.
 Pux provides the necessary tooling to build modern web applications, including:

 - Isomorphic routing and rendering
 - Hot reloading